Uncovering the nasty origins of an ugly event

-Four times, on the evenings of August 9-12, 2018, concluding each day’s events at the 85th annual Omak Stampede rodeo, 15 to 17 riders––mostly from the Colville Reservation––will plunge their horses down “Suicide Hill” into the shallow, narrow but rocky Okanogan River.
+Four times at each Omak Stampede rodeo, 15 to 17 riders––mostly from the Colville Reservation––plunge their horses down “Suicide Hill” into the shallow, narrow but rocky Okanogan River.

-They will splash across, then gallop 500 yards––if the riders remain mounted and the horses still can run––into the $4 million Omak Stampede Area, built in 2010 with tax funding raised in one of the least affluent counties in Washington.
+They splash across, then gallop 500 yards––if the riders remain mounted and the horses still can run––into the $4 million Omak Stampede Area, built in 2010 with tax money raised in one of the least affluent counties in Washington.

 Horses start behind the edge of the hill

-The “Suicide Race” winners will complete the quarter-mile course within about 45 seconds after the starting gun fires.
+“Suicide Race” winners complete the quarter-mile course within about 45 seconds after the starting gun fires.